LukeHeuser/notes/Java/java_basics.md

 Java developers often refer to method overloading as `Compile-Time Polymorphism`.
 This means the compiler is determining the right method to call, based on the method name and argument list.

+Usually, `method overloading` happens within a single class, but methods can also be overloaded by `subclasses`.
+That's because a subclass *inherits* one version of the method from the parent class and the subclasss can have another overloaded version of that method.

 ## Method Overriding

+`Method Overriding`, means defning a method in a child class that already exists in the parent calss with the SAME *signature*.
+This means, they share the same **name** and **parameters**.

+By extending the parent class, the chald class gets all the methods defined in the parent class.
+Those methods are also known as `Derived Methods`

+Method overriding is also knwon as `Runtime Polymorphism` or `Dynamic method dispatch` because the method that is going to be called is decided at runtime by the `JVM`.

+Static methods CAN't be overrided, only instance methods.

+In short, `Method overriding` is used to override a behavior which the class has `inherited` from the parent class.

+## Method Override Rules

+A method will be considered overriden following these rules.